ZhaoPeixiao/Peixiao-Zhao/README.md

 # Peixiao Zhao
-Student in ANU, Canberra, Australia major in master of computing.
+Student in ANU, Canberra, Australia. majoring in master of computing.